 Figure 11-9.
-A Swtich block to test if we need to add or subtract from the sequence value
+A Swtich block to test if you need to add or subtract from the sequence value

-After the math on the SequenceNumber value is finished, another Switch Block will follow to see if we have exceeded our defined range of programs, as shown in Figure 11-10.
+After the math on the SequenceNumber value is finished, another Switch block will follow to see if you have exceeded the defined range of programs, as shown in Figure 11-10.
 This program has two constants defined: UpperLimit and LowerLimit.
-UpperLimit is defined as 4 for our example, and LowerLimit is defined as 0.
-Recall that the range for our example is 0 through 4.
+UpperLimit is defined as 4 for this example, and LowerLimit is defined as 0.
+Recall that the range for this example is 0 through 4.

 Figure 11-10.
-Checking the new value of the Sequence variable to see if its out of range of our upper and lower limits
+Checking the new value of the Sequence variable to see if its out of range of the upper and lower limits

-If the Switch block finds that we have either exceeds or falls under the defined range value, we will simply reassign the SequenceNumber to the inverse limit value.
-For example, if our current SequenceNumber is 4 and we add 1 to it, SequenceNumber is now equal to 5.
-The value of 5 is outside the desired range, so we set SequenceNumber to the LowerLimit value of our range, 0.
+If the Switch block finds that you have either exceeded or fallen under the defined range value, you will simply reassign the SequenceNumber to the inverse limit value.
+For example, if the current SequenceNumber is 4 and you add 1 to it, SequenceNumber is now equal to 5.
+The value of 5 is outside the desired range, so you set SequenceNumber to the LowerLimit value of the range, 0.
 Now, SequenceNumber becomes 0.
 The opposite is true as well; if SequenceNumber falls below LowerLimit, the SequenceNumber will be reset to UpperLimit, which is 4.

-Once we convert this program into a My Block called SequenceMath, the new My Block will have two input parameters, Increment (a true / false value) and the Sequence In (an integer), and one output parameter, Sequence Out.
-The input parameters are shown in Figure 11-11.
+Once you convert this program into a My Block called SequenceMath, the new My Block will have one parameter Sequence In (an integer), and one output parameter, Sequence Out.

 Figure 11-11.
-The SequenceMath My Block that was created from the code.
+The SequenceMath My Block that was created from the code

-Now, we can replace the Math block in our current program with the new SequenceMath block; this will keep our program from placing our sequencer out of range.
+Now, you can replace the Math block in the current program with the new SequenceMath block; this will keep the program from placing the sequencer out of range.
 If the range changes for your programs, all that you need to do is adjust the UpperLimit constant in the SequenceMath block.
 Figure 11-12 shows the revised master program with these changes in place.